katzerax/ThisWillCrashYourGame/README.md

 Follow the steps to set game installation path, install .NET 8.0 and then install GDWeave.

-In the Mod Manager tab, select ThisWilLCrashYourGame and click install.
+In the Mod Manager tab, select ThisWillCrashYourGame and click install.

 ## Installation Method 2: Manual
 Requires GDWeave https://github.com/NotNite/GDWeave